-Either party may make changes to the complaint only if:
+The party who files the complaint may amend the complaint only if:

 - A. the other party approves of the changes, in writing, and is given the chance to resolve the due process complaint through a resolution meeting, described below, or - B. by no later than five (5) days before the due process hearing begins, the Administrative Hearing Commissioner grants permission for the changes.